Which of the Following is Not True About Childhood Obesity?

 FactorImpact

-Talk to your child’s doctor: Regular checkups can help monitor your child’s weight and development.
-Discuss any concerns you have about their weight or eating habits.↓ Risk of obesity-related health problems
+Talk to their doctor: Regular checkups can help monitor their progress and development.
+Discuss any concerns you have about their eating habits or overall well-being.↓ Chances of problems tied to how someone lives day-to-day.

 Alright, let’s talk about creating a healthy home vibe for our kids